 After you develop your first product (Course, Ebook, Printable, etc) it will be time to create your landing page for your product.
 For my landing page, I currently use an amazing bundle with it all from BlueChic.
 The awesome thing about the Blue Chic bundle is it includes different templates such as opt-in templates, tripwire templates, Thank you templates, and more.

 What is a Landing page?

 A landing page for your product is the page that introduces your audience to the product that you are selling.
 Click here to see an example of my landing page for my course Pinterest Superhero!

 After I create my landing page I focus on how to sell the product to my audience.
-To help sells I use a platform called Sendowl.
-Sendowl makes is really easy to sell digital products directly to your audience from your blog, email or social media platforms.
+To help sell I use a platform called Sendowl.
+Sendowl makes it really easy to sell digital products directly to your audience from your blog, email, or social media platforms.
 After all that is done, you are will be good to go to start promoting your new product like crazy.

-That’s it’s for now!
-In what ways are you making money from blogging in 2019?
+That’s it for now!
+In what ways are you making money from blogging this year?